mhostetter/galois/README.md

 ### Calculation performance

 For fields with order greater than `2^20`, `galois` will use explicit arithmetic calculation rather than lookup tables.
-Even in these cases, `galois` is faster than numpy!
+Even in these cases, `galois` is faster than NumPy!

-Here is an example multiplying two arrays in `GF(2097169)` using numpy and `galois` with `ufunc_mode="jit-calculate"`.
+Here is an example multiplying two arrays in `GF(2097169)` using NumPy and `galois` with `ufunc_mode="jit-calculate"`.

 ```python